 Information about the annual Rice Field Art Display

 The rice field art can be viewed from the fifty meter high observation tower.

 Observation Tower at Kodai Hasu No Sato

 The observation tower is beside the main car park for the facilities at the site.
-It costs 400 yen to enter (200 yen for children six years old and over).
+It costs 400 yen to enter and 200 yen for children six years old and over.
+On Saitama Citizen’s day, November 14th annually, children can enter for free.
 The tower is fifty meters high and gives a 360 view of Gyoda and surrounding areas.
-It is also the best (and only) aerial view of the rice paddy art.
+It gives the best (and only aerial) view of the rice paddy art.

 There is a rest area, toilets and an educational area on the first floor.
 The educational area includes a small reading area, various displays, a small movie room and a tiny but interesting and fun nature museum.

 Calling it a museum is generous, but it is worth mentioning this small area for those visiting with kids.
 It will only take you 20 minutes to go through the nature displays here, but they are fun for young children as they are interactive.